European History, Politics, and Society (MA/MSc with London School of Economics)

 Degree Programs: Full-Time

-Columbia University and the London School of Economics and Politics are launching a new dual degree program leading to the awards of the MA in European History, Politics, and Society from Columbia and the MSc in Culture and Conflict in a Global Europe from LSE.
+Columbia University and the London School of Economics and Politics launched in 2023 a new dual degree program leading to the awards of the MA in European History, Politics, and Society from Columbia and the MSc in Culture and Conflict in a Global Europe from LSE.

-The program will accept applications for its first cohort of students until March 16, 2023.
-The cohort will matriculate in New York in September 2023.
 The program can be completed in two years.
-Students will spend the first year at Columbia University in New York and the second year at the LSE in London.
+Students spend the first year at Columbia University in New York and the second year at the LSE in London.

 The dual-degree program is designed for students considering careers in the non-profit and corporate sectors as well as in government or in international and European institutions.

-The dual-degree program will invite students to engage with Europe's historical and current developments in a multi- and inter-disciplinary manner.
-Students will be introduced to some of the long-standing debates over the origin and dynamics of contemporary European politics, economies, societies, and cultures.
-They will also explore how culture structures conflicts across political, economic, and social domains and frames their resolution.
+The dual-degree program invites students to engage with Europe's historical and current developments in a multi- and inter-disciplinary manner.
+Students are introduced to some of the long-standing debates over the origin and dynamics of contemporary European politics, economies, societies, and cultures.
+They also explore how culture structures conflicts across political, economic, and social domains and frames their resolution.

 Note: The program requires two years of full-time study, which must be taken in sequence.
 Students cannot complete one year of the program and receive only one degree.
 Degrees are awarded after all program requirements at Columbia University and the London School of Economics have been met.